 Although I’m new to Karen M.McManus’ novels, I’m no stranger to the buzz surrounding her work so I jumped at the chance to read her latest book as part of The Write Reads blog tour.

 This turned out to be exactly the dose of pageturning medicine I needed.
 The Cousins is a YA Thriller with more twists than a bowl of spaghetti.
 Written from multiple POVs present and past, the characters solve a decades-old mystery when their estranged grandmother summons them to work at her elite East Coast resort, Cull Cove Island.
 The writing is punchy and smart, with enough to depth to make this a truly satisfying read.
+NOTE there is a spoiler at the very end.

 This review contains affiliate links which means that if you make a purchase through this page we may receive a small amount of commission at no extra cost to yourself.